 Located in a panoramic spot at an elevation of 2000 metres on ski slope no. 7, in the ski area of La Thuile in Valle d’Aosta, the building was originally a military barracks, built to house border guards in the 1920s.
 It was used as a children’s holiday camp in the ’60s and ’70s, and then as a barracks once again, first by the Alpine regiments and then for the Guardia di Finanza conducting customs inspections on the border between France and Italy in the ’80s and ’90s.
 The building was completely renovated in 2005, maintaining the same structure but adding a genteel touch to adapt the military construction to its intended new use as a hotel.
 The most recent renovations took place in 2019, when about 2000 square metres of Ariostea surface coverings were installed, giving the interiors a new look.

 The idea of hospitality is interpreted using surface coverings as the distinctive feature of an idiom halfway between old and new.
 The level of comfort expected in today’s Alpine hotels demands ultra-high-performing technical materials with an appearance that is consistent with the mood and image of the site.
 As the architects say, “We are way up in the mountains, surrounded by a unique natural panorama, even more thrilling in winter, when the snow – which falls abundantly from November on at these altitudes – makes the hotel accessible only on skis or by snowmobile.
 Guests arriving at the Re delle Alpi hotel are completely enthralled by the splendid landscape around them, and they must not lose this contact with the outdoors when they go into the hotel, even though they are entering a structure of modern design.
 We therefore chose surfaces that underline or prolong their contact with nature.”
 In architectural terms, the former barracks, with a C-shaped layout on two floors plus an attic, also has a new arbour of wood and glass that considerably increases the indoor surface area, offering guests a hybrid ground-floor space that is sheltered but still close to nature.
 The whole dining room area has been expanded, while leaving most of the central courtyard open for outdoor dining in season.
 On the northeast side, the structure is completed with a concrete and glass block containing 12 new rooms on three levels plus the ground floor.
 The trait d’union between the old building and the new construction is a new reception area at the top of the south-facing outdoor staircase, with a lounge area on the ground floor, adjacent to the dining rooms to the west.
-This completely glassed-in area has a view over the valley, which the architects have enhanced with use of contrasting colours in their interiors: natural wood surface coverings are juxtaposed with recomposed stones from Ariostea’s Materie High-Tech, Lava Soft and Lava Naturale collections to create a bold contrast between the concrete, solid nature of these modern surfaces with traditional materials.
+This completely glassed-in area has a view over the valley, which the architects have enhanced with use of contrasting colours in their interiors: natural wood surface coverings are juxtaposed with porcelain slabs from Ariostea’s Materie High-Tech, Lava Soft and Lava Naturale collections to create a bold contrast between the concrete, solid nature of these modern surfaces with traditional materials.
 Big armchairs and sofas in warm hues complete the entrance, lobby and bar area, where guests coming in off the slopes are received.

 The basement of the building has been completely redesigned to contain a big spa, accessible even to customers who are not staying at the hotel, with its own reception desk on the same level.
 With floor-to-ceiling windows over the snowy slopes, the wellness area offers a variety of saunas, a Turkish bath, a wet Mediterranean bath and contrast showers, as well as a big infinity pool with waterfalls for neck massage and fountains.
 On the more reserved western side of the same floor are the massage rooms and dressing rooms.